 The University operates on a calendar financial Year (i.e. 1 January to 31 December).
 For financial reporting purposes there are thirteen (13) periods numbered 1 to 13.
 Period 0 is used for rollover balances and period 14 is used for end of year audit adjustments.
-The University’s financial calendar is available on the web at: https://www.jcu.edu.au/financial-and-business-services-internal/internal110/Calendar-2017.pdf
+Refer to the JCU Financial Calendar (PDF, 84 KB).

 The chief executive of a department of government declared under the Public Service Act 2008, section 14(1), is the accountable officer of the department (Financial Accountability Act 2009, section 65).
 The head of a statutory body or agency.
 For a University this is the Vice-Chancellor.

 The accrual basis of accounting recognises the financial effects of transactions or other events in the financial years in which they occur, to the extent that those financial effects can be recognised, irrespective of whether cash has been received or paid.